PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I am as serious as I am beautiful," Asarah said, almost choking on her own disgust for her words.
 But she had turned it over and over in her mind.
 Seducing this man was her only chance of getting out of this alive.

-"I mean, the thought of it!
+"I mean the thought of it!
 Really it is too much."

 "Isn't it?" she said, flashing a great deal of leg through her torn dress and hating herself for it.